mlewis7127/amazon-eks-guide/docs/getting-started/overview.md

 # Use the output from terraform apply, or replace with your values
 aws eks update-kubeconfig --name <cluster-name> --region <aws-region>
 ```

+This merges configuration in a local `~/.kube/config` file.

 ## Clean Up